Andrew Jarvis: Political career

-Andrew Jarvis was a lifelong Republican and served as mayor of Portsmouth from 1958–1959.
-He was later elected as a member of the Executive Council of New Hampshire from Portsmouth and served from 1961–1963.
+Andrew Jarvis was a lifelong Republican and served as mayor of Portsmouth from 1958 to 1959.
+He was later elected as a member of the Executive Council of New Hampshire from Portsmouth and served from 1961 to 1963.
 He was encouraged by local Republicans to run for Governor but decided not to, citing his desire to remain in Portsmouth.
 Jarvis was a delegate to the 1956 Republican National Convention.
 He met every Republican president from Calvin Coolidge to George H. W. Bush and actively campaigned for Dwight D. Eisenhower and Richard Nixon in New England.
 Andrew Jarvis was a close personal friend of Senator Styles Bridges.

 Later life

 In the early 1980s, his nephews took over his restaurant in Portsmouth, New Hampshire, and Andrew Jarvis retired.
-He was a member of many organizations including Rotary International and his local Masonic Lodge.
+He was a member of many organizations, including Rotary International and his local Masonic Lodge.
 Every year in Portsmouth the Rotary Club holds the Andrew and Grace Jarvis Memorial Road Race in honor of him and his wife.
 Mr. Jarvis was a supporter of many charities.
-Mr. Jarvis is credited for helping to start the Strawberry Bank Historical Society which helped transform a seedy area of downtown Portsmouth back into a beautiful historic New England town by renovating the 18th century historic homes.
+Jarvis is credited for helping to start the Strawberry Bank Historical Society, which helped transform a seedy area of downtown Portsmouth back into a beautiful historic New England town by renovating the 18th-century historic homes.
 He also helped bring the Pease Air Force Base to Portsmouth.
-Andrew Jarvis died in early 1990 one month before his 100th birthday.
-The Portsmouth Rotary club had planned a 100th birthday party for him.
-They instead held a celebration in his honor where his daughter gave a speech talking about his life and service to Portsmouth.
-After fearing that his daughter, Catherine (1924-2013), would become blind from sickness as a baby, Andrew Jarvis made a promise to God to help the blind in his native Greece.
-After World War II, Jarvis helped to found the American Friends of the Blind in Greece (AFBG) in 1946 which set up a school and museum for the blind in Greece paid for by donations by Greek-Americans.
-He was the president until his death in 1990 at which time his son-in-law took over until 2007.
+Jarvis died in early 1990 at age 99 years, 10 months.
+The Portsmouth Rotary club had planned a 100th birthday party for him; they instead held a celebration in his honor where his daughter gave a speech talking about his life and service to Portsmouth.
+After fearing that his daughter, Catherine (1924–2013), would become blind from sickness as a baby, Jarvis made a promise to God to help the blind in his native Greece.
+After World War II, Jarvis helped to found the American Friends of the Blind in Greece (AFBG) in 1946, which set up a school and museum for the blind in Greece paid for by donations by Greek-Americans.
+He was the president until his death in 1990, at which time his son-in-law took over until 2007.